-The issues outlined above create a need for tools that facilitate the search process, narrowing down to the candidate ongoing trials most suitable for patients, increasing the likelihood of their enrollment in a suitable trial.
-Therefore, natural language processing (NLP) has emerged to expedite the clinical trial matching process 22.
 Amidst the rise of LLMs and the large number of ongoing clinical trials, many approaches have emerged to automate patient-to-trial matching, speeding up the process and increasing the chances of finding a suitable trial.
-Existing approaches apply either an end-to-end matching ^{23,24,25} or a structure-then-match strategy ^{22,26}.
+Existing approaches apply either an end-to-end matching28-30 or a structurethen-match strategy.
 In an end-to-end strategy, the LLM is used to compare a patient's record with an unstructured clinical trial document and return a final decision on the trial's eligibility or ranking.
-In the structure-then-match strategy, the LLM is used to extract and structure entities from the clinical trial text, followed by the matching process.
+In the structurethen-match strategy, the LLM is used to extract and structure entities from the clinical trial text, followed by the matching process.
 This process is straightforward, assuming the structuring part is done well.

-In this study, we took a structure-then-match approach to enhance biomarker-based patient-to-trial matching by improving the biomarker extraction process from clinical trials.
-We evaluate the model's ability to simultaneously extract genomic biomarkers from a clinical trial, pre-process the extracted data, and structure the logical connections (AND/OR) between biomarkers in the disjunctive normal form (DNF) 22.
+In this study, we took a structure-then-match approach to enhance biomarker-based patient-to-trial matching by improving the biomarker extraction process from clinical trials descriptions, with a focus on the brief summary and eligibility criteria.
+Our work focuses on structuring these study descriptions for better patient-trial matching, without processing individual patient records.
+The primary challenge in trial matching is not comparing biomarkers-it's interpreting unstructured trial criteria.
+Our work structures ambiguous, free-text biomarkers (e.g., 'HER2/ERRB2 mut') into standardized formats with inclusion and exclusion criteria.
+This step is foundational: without it, even advanced algorithms fail due to nomenclature noise.
+We evaluate the model's ability to simultaneously extract genomic biomarkers from a clinical trial, pre-process the extracted data, and structure the logical connections (AND/OR) between biomarkers in the disjunctive normal form (DNF).
 The DNF is a representation of a logical formula as a disjunction (OR) of conjunctions (ANDs).

-To achieve this, we investigated multiple large language models using various prompting techniques and fine-tuned an open-source model as depicted in Figure 1.
+To achieve this, we investigated multiple large language models using various prompting techniques and fine-tuned an open-source model as depicted in Fig. 1.
 With our fine-tuned model, we achieved superior performance in extracting and structuring biomarkers in the DNF form.